farooq-teqniqly/yt-azure-digital-twins/README.md

 3. Save the file.
 4. Open a Powershell session and go to the repository root.
 5. Run `deploy\deploy.ps1` which starts the deployment.
+6. When the deployment completes, copy the `outputs` JSON object as you will need these values later.
-6. Verify the resource group was created.
+7. Verify the resource group was created.
-7. Verify an Azure Digital Twins service instance is in the resource group.
+8. Verify an Azure Digital Twins service instance is in the resource group.

 ## Setup Access to Azure Digital Twins Explorer